mottensmann/GCalignR/cran-comments.md

-## Resubmission GCalignR version 1.0.2
+## Submission GCalignR version 1.0.3
-This is a resubmission.
-In this version I have:

-1. Corrected the  DOI in the CITATION file
-2. Citation to the published accompanying paper added

-## Release summary
+This is a new minor release with small additions and changes in the documentation.

 ## Test environments
 * devtools::build_win()
-* local Mac OS X El Capitan 10.11
+*
 * local Windows 10 Home
 * Travis-CI